Janice Zepko and Doug James

 We ended with a total of 72 species for the trip.
 Much thanks to our special leader for the entire trip, Don Reimer and his wife, Sherry, and to Doug for careful route planning and guidance, and finally to Doug and Barbara once again for graciously hosting us during our visit.

-View complete species list above.
+View complete species list below.